-Pantech Perception official, launching at Verizon on April 25 with Motion Sense techAlex Wagner - Deputy Managing Editor, News Desk
+Pantech Perception official, launching at Verizon on April 25 with Motion Sense techAlex Wagner - Editorial Director of News and Content

 After starring in an image leak and appearing at the FCC earlier this year, the Pantech Perception has now been officially announced for Verizon Wireless.
 Set to arrive both in stores and online on April 25, the Perception will feature a price tag of $99.99 with a two-year contract and $50 mail-in rebate.
 For their hard-earned $100, buyers will be getting an Android smartphone with a 4.8-inch HD Super AMOLED display, 8-megapixel rear and 2-megapixel front cameras as well as 16GB of built-in storage.